 I came across this one on Twitter.
 It’s also found on a number of blogs and websites, with the earliest occurrence I’ve found being on James Ure’s The Buddhist Blog, on May 19, 2006.
 Although he says he got it from another website, it’s no longer available there.
-And as you can see it’s available on a T-shirt, so that you can proudly display a Fake BUddha Quote with “Buddha” spelled with two B’s: “bbuddha.”
+It’s available on a T-shirt, so that you can proudly display a Fake Buddha Quote with “Buddha” spelled with two B’s: “bbuddha.”

 The origins of this quote are unclear.
-I can’t find any books that predate the Buddhist Blog mention.
+I can’t find any books with this exact quote that predate the Buddhist Blog mention.
 The earliest book mention I’ve found is in a novel, The Book of Lies, by Brad Meltzer, which was published in 2008:

 “Just remember, though, Cal: You only lose what you cling to.”